 - Battlefield Earth

-, last summer's big rat movie, that Willard trained Ben to heel, beg, roll over, play dead and sic Ernest Borgnine.
+"I wonder how Ben learned English.
+I seem to recall from Willard, last summer's big rat movie, that Willard trained Ben to heel, beg, roll over, play dead and sic Ernest Borgnine.
 Not bad for a rat.
 But when did Ben learn English?
 It takes Berlitz six weeks of intensive training to get a French businessman to the point where he can proposition a girl on Rush St. — and here's Ben learning instinctively."

-is ugly, nihilistic, and cruel — a film I regret having seen.
+"Chaos is ugly, nihilistic, and cruel — a film I regret having seen.
 I urge you to avoid it.
 Don't make the mistake of thinking it's 'only' a horror film, or a slasher film.
 It is an exercise in heartless cruelty and it ends with careless brutality.
 The movie denies not only the value of life, but the possibility of hope."note

 "The forces of hell manifest themselves in many ways.
 One victim is eaten by flies.
-A young girl is possessed by a devil, and Constantine shouts, "I need a mirror!
+A young girl is possessed by a devil, and Constantine shouts, 'I need a mirror!
 Now!
-At least three feet high!"
+At least three feet high!'
 He can capture the demon in the mirror and throw it out the window, see, although you wonder why supernatural beings would have such low-tech security holes."